 Plus: THE First PUPPET TELENOVELA EVER, “El Amor de Conchita y Ronaldo“…

 Felix was noticed as an Executive Producer/Showrunner by The Producer’s Guild of America which awarded him a fellowship for their 2008 Producers Workshop.
-Under the mentorship of veteran producers, Felix prepared a pitch for the show as a television series.
+Under the mentorship of veteran producers, Felix prepared a pitch for the show as a television series called

 In addition to the short form webisodes, Felix has continues to proudce extended versions of the show online, including two half-hour webisodes, and a 22 minute short film called “I Almost Married a Monster“.